How to Record and Edit Video in TikTok

 At the bottom of the screen, there is a “Drafts” button (which saves the video to draft) and a “Post” button, which sends your video out to the world.

 As you can see, the built-in video editor is pretty powerful and is probably sufficient for most users.
-However, if you want to get really serious with your production values, then you might want to check out the next section.
+However, if you want to get really serious about your production values, then you might want to check out the next section.

 Using an External Editor